Historic Detroit

 Belle Isle was a year-round getaway for Detroiters, thousands of whom would descend on the Pavilion on Lake Takoma, which served as a shelter and refreshment stand in warmer months and a skating pavilion in the colder ones.

 Detroiters could rent skates here before hitting the frozen lake.
 This structure, designed by the firm Spier & Rohns, opened Jan.
 1, 1893.
-At some point, its distinctive observation deck at the top was removed.
+At some point around the 1940s, its distinctive observation deck at the top was removed.

 The structure, well-loved but well-worn, was demolished in 1950 after being replaced by the sleek and modern Flynn Memorial Pavilion, designed by J. Robert F. Swanson and built next door.